pubnub/chat-engine-tutorial/README.md

 This is the PubNub Chat Engine initialization.
 All you need to supply is the first parameter; a set of PubNub publish and subscribe keys.

-> This paramter is actually a PubNub initialization.
+> This parameter is actually a PubNub initialization.
 You can read more about all possible parameters [here](https://www.pubnub.com/docs/web-javascript/api-reference#init)

 > When using PubNub Chat Engine with the ```<script>``` tag, you can get the package from ```window.ChatEngineCore```.